Mercury Milan: Trim

-During its production, the Mercury Milan was marketed in six different trim levels, dependent on drivetrain configuration selected by the owner.
+The Milan was marketed in six different trim levels, dependent on drivetrain configuration.
 The base trim levels were I4 and V6; top trim were I4 Premier and V6 Premier; V6 AWD or V6 Premier AWD.

-For 2009, a VOGA special-edition option package was introduced with specific white leather seats and chrome wheels.
+For 2009, Mercury introduced an optional VOGA special-edition appearance package, its name coined in-house at Ford, with bespoke white leather seats embroidered with the VOGA typeface, exterior badging, floor mats, faux carbon interior appliques and 17" 8-spoke chrome wheels.

 Safety

-Tests on the 2010 Mercury Milan were conducted by NCAP (New Car Assessment Program).
+Tests on the 2010 Milan were conducted by NCAP (New Car Assessment Program).